 So, are there retirement plans suitable for small business owners or individuals who are self-employed?
 Definitely, there are several retirement plans that can help self-employed individuals save for retirement with guidance.

 This article contains a few retirement plans that are suitable for the self-employed or small business owners.
-Following them with guidance can help you save for retirement.
+Moreover, following them with guidance can help you save for retirement.

 This retirement plan is suitable for all, not just for individuals who are self-employed.
-You should consider a Roth IRA when you are searching for a retirement for the first time or you want to resume savings after creating a business.
+Therefore, you should consider a Roth IRA when you are searching for a retirement for the first time.
+Or, you want to resume savings after creating a business.

 Roth IRA has a few benefits.
-It is very flexible, low-cost, and permits you to increase your money without tax payment.
+Also, it is very flexible, low-cost, and permits you to increase your money without tax payment.
 This is as long as you don’t compromise on some specific rules.

-You can make contributions up to 4,000 USD, and you can withdraw at any given time without penalty or tax after age 59.
-You may be penalized or taxed if you withdraw before you turn age 59.
+You can make contributions up to 4,000 USD.
+In fact, you can withdraw at any given time without penalty or tax after age 59.
+Furthermore, you may be penalized or taxed if you withdraw before you turn age 59.
 Also, there can be a penalty if you fail to meet certain conditions associated with the plan.

-This retirement plan is suitable for individuals who want to save for retirement, but they have maxed out their Roth IRA.
-You can save about 25% of your compensation with SEP IRA.
+This retirement plan is suitable for individuals who want to save for retirement.
+But, they have maxed out their Roth IRA.
+That said, you can save about 25% of your compensation with SEP IRA.

-That changes to 20% of your income if you are self-employed for a max amount of 44,000 USD every year.
+That changes to 20% of your income if you are self-employed.
+Then, there is a max amount of 44,000 USD every year.
 The maintenance fee for this plan is low.
 In addition, their contributions are tax-deductible.

 Employees can also make contributions under a company plan, but they are not permitted to make contributions for a personal SEP IRA.
 At any rate, there are employees under you.
 As such, you are searching for a cheap way for saving for retirement for yourself as well as your employees.
 Then, this plan is a suitable choice.